21 Incredibly Beautiful Places in Portugal to Visit Right Now

 There are so many beautiful places in Portugal and picking just 21 pretty places is almost impossible.
 But that’s okay – we did it for you so that you can just go ahead and plan your dream trip to Portugal.

-We have a soft spot for Portugal and it’s one of your favourite countries in Europe.
-For us, Portugal is the perfect blend of history, culture, nature and of course that incredible food.
-It’s also very easy to put together a Spain and Portugal itinerary and see the best of the Iberian peninsula in one go.
+We have a soft spot for Portugal, and it’s one of your favourite countries in Europe.
+For us, Portugal is the perfect blend of history, culture, nature and of course, that incredible food.
+It’s also very easy to put together a Spain and Portugal itinerary and see the best of the Iberian Peninsula in one go.

 Vamos!
 Let’s go see the most beautiful places in Portugal (and why you should visit them).

 Please note: This post may contain affiliate links.
 This means I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
+As an Amazon Associate, I earn from qualifying purchases.
+Learn more.

 Lisbon